Ghana start 2018Ashanti region

 Enabling girls to higher education

-To raise $100,000 in order to finance the construction of a dormitory and a science lab as well as the delivery of a school bus
+To raise $200,000 in order to finance the construction of a dormitory and a science lab.

 The main goal of this project is to build a dormitory for girls and two female teachers at the Wioso Senior High School in the northwest of Kumasi in Ghana.
 The housing provides girls a safe home and thereby enables them to receive a proper school education.
 The successful realization of this construction is a key wish from local community leaders and parents since most of the students live far away from the school.